dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 The Debian version of notcurses leaves out certain multimedia considered non-free under the Debian Free Software Guidelines.
 As a result, the **chunli**, **eagle**, **jungle**, **luigi**, and **view** demos are unavailable through the Debian package.
+This applies to any distro which uses the DFSG source tarball, including Ubuntu and Fedora.

 If notcurses is built without multimedia support, the **chunli**, **eagle**, **outro**, **view**, **xray**, and **yield** demos will be partially or wholly